 Secondary students may choose among 3 educational tracks.
-The theoretical track focuses on the humanities and sciences in preparation

-Post-Secondary: To pursue post-secondary academic and vocational education, students must graduate from secondary school and pass certain exams.
-Between 1991-2008, the number of higher education institutions more than doubled to 106 and the number of students more than quadrupled.
-As of 2018, almost 25% of Romanians aged 30-34 held postsecondary degrees.
-While the country is on track to exceed its 2020 national target, this rate remains significantly below the

-EU average of 40% for this age group.
+The theoretical track focuses on the humanities and sciences in preparation for university studies.
+By contrast, the technical track prepares Post-Secondary: To pursue post-secondary academic and vocational education, students must graduate from secondary school and pass certain exams.
+Between 1991-2019, the number of higher education institutions more than doubled to 92 and the number of students more than quadrupled.
+As of 2022, almost 25% of Romanians aged 25-34 held post-secondary degrees.
+While the country is on track to exceed its national target, this rate remains significantly below the EU average of 42% for this age group.